Pappy Boyington: Return to the Marine Corps

 Boyington received the nickname "Gramps", because at age 31, he was a decade older than most of the Marines serving under him.
-The name "Gramps" was changed to "Pappy" in a variation on "The Whiffenpoof Song" whose new lyrics had been written by Paul "Moon" Mullen, one of his pilots, and this version was picked up by war correspondents.
+The name "Gramps" was changed to "Pappy" in a variation on "The Whiffenpoof Song", whose new lyrics had been written by Paul "Moon" Mullen, one of his pilots, and this version was picked up by war correspondents.
 Boyington is best known for his exploits in the Vought F4U Corsair in VMF-214.
 During periods of intense activity in the Russell Islands-New Georgia and Bougainville-New Britain-New Ireland areas, he shot down 14 enemy fighter planes in 32 days.
 By December 27, 1943, his record had climbed to 25.

 A typical feat was his attack on Kahili airdrome at the southern tip of Bougainville on October 17, 1943.
 Boyington and 24 fighters circled the field, where 60 hostile aircraft were based, goading the enemy into sending up a large force.
 In the fierce battle that followed, 20 enemy aircraft were shot down, while the Black Sheep returned to their base without loss.
 Boyington's squadron, flying from the island of Vella Lavella, offered to down a Japanese Zero for every baseball cap sent to them by major league players in the World Series.
 They received 20 caps and shot down more than that number of enemy aircraft.

-On January 3, 1944, he tied World War I ace Eddie Rickenbacker's record of 26 enemy planes destroyed, before he was shot down.
-On that mission, 48 American fighters, including 4 planes from the Black Sheep Squadron, were sent on a sweep over Rabaul.
-Boyington was tactical commander of the flight and arrived over the target at 8:00 AM.
+On January 3, 1944, he beat World War I ace Eddie Rickenbacker's record of 26 enemy planes destroyed, before Boyington was shot down, though his last two kills for a total of 28 were confirmed after his return.
+On that mission, 48 American fighters, including four planes from the Black Sheep Squadron (plus planes from VF-33 and VMF-211), were sent on a sweep over Rabaul.
+Boyington was tactical commander of the flight and arrived over the target at 8:00 am.
 He was seen to shoot down his 26th plane, but he then became mixed in the general melee of dogfighting planes and was not seen or heard from during the battle, nor did he return with his squadron.
 Boyington's wingman, Captain George Ashmun, was killed in action.
 In later years, Masajiro "Mike" Kawato claimed to have been the pilot who shot down Boyington.
-He described the combat in two books and numerous public appearances (often with Boyington), but this claim was eventually "disproven," though Kawato repeated his story until his death.
-Kawato was present during the action in which Boyington was shot down, as one of 70 Japanese fighters which engaged about 30 American fighters.
+He described the combat in two books and numerous public appearances (often with Boyington), but this claim was eventually "disproven", though Kawato repeated his story until his death.
+Kawato was present during the action in which Boyington was shot down, as one of 70 Japanese fighters that engaged about 30 American fighters.

+The IJN Forces were the 204th Kōkūtai and 253d Kōkūtai (Naval Aviation Group Formations).
+The 204th Kōkūtai losses are unknown; however the 253d Kōkūtai reported 1 Zero shot down and Pilot slightly injured.